facebookresearch/fairseq/examples/MMPT/README.md

 ### Training and Evaluation

-Some prelimimary config files are placed under the directory `projects/retri/signclip_v1/`, the final experiments reported in the paper are under `projects/retri/signclip_v1_1/`, and the experiments that finetune SignCLIP on three ASL ISLR datasets are under `projects/retri/signclip_asl/`.
+The final experiments reported in the paper are under `projects/retri/signclip_v1_1/` and the experiments that finetune SignCLIP on three ASL ISLR datasets are under `projects/retri/signclip_asl/` (some preliminary config files are placed under the directory `projects/retri/signclip_v1/`).

 For example, to train **E7.2**, as described in the paper: